testsigma

 Frequently Asked Questions

-Which framework is mostly used for end to end testing?
+Which framework is mostly used as end to end testing framework?

 There are many popular frameworks that are commonly used by a lot of software organizations, such as Testsigma, Selenium, Cypress, Cucumber, and Testim.
 No matter which framework you choose, you will end up spending a significant amount of time on your test infrastructure unless you go with a managed platform.
 Many companies mix and match some of these frameworks depending on their applications and need to increase the test coverage and quality of their application.